-There’s no denying the popularity of Netflix, with Australians signing up in their millions since the TV content streaming service was officially launched Down Under in March 2015.
-We obviously love to watch content on demand, with shows like House of Cards and Orange is the New Black dominating our TV screens in place of traditional, free to air television.
+There’s no denying the popularity of Netflix, with millions of Australians signing up since the streaming service was officially launched Down Under in March 2015.
+We obviously love to watch content on demand, with shows like Stranger Things, You, and Brooklyn Nine Nine dominating our TV screens in place of traditional, free-to-air television.
 But in order to watch your favourite shows and movies properly, you’ll need to have a fast and reliable internet connection.

-Australia is not well-known for its state-of-the-art internet speeds, well outside the top ten countries in pretty much any report, and even outside the top 50 in many other reports.
+Australia is not well-known for its state-of-the-art internet speeds.
 While the NBN is meant to be providing better speeds – and research suggests speeds are improving – our demand for high speeds are increasing with our insatiable appetite for streaming.
 So which broadband providers offer the best streaming performance, according to Netflix?

 Best Internet Providers for Netflix

-Netflix has ranked the top six internet providers for streaming in Australia, with figures correct as at April 2018, with Telstra taking out top spot by the slimmest of margins:
+Netflix has ranked the top internet providers for streaming in Australia, with figures correct as at October 2019.
+Yet again, Telstra’s NBN speeds have taken out the top spot.

-The Netflix ISP speed index lists the average primetime bitrate for content streamed to Netflix subscribers each month.
-They measure for all available end-user devices in Megabits per second (Mbps).
+The Netflix ISP speed index lists the average prime time bit-rate for content streamed to Netflix subscribers each month.
+To compile the rankings, Netflix measure for all available end-user devices in Megabits per second (Mbps).
 You can then choose the country (in this case Australia) that you want to compare service providers for, and the website brings up the necessary information, with a few disclosures:

-- Netflix download speeds are likely to be slower during primetime hours (i.e. early evenings).
-So the speeds you can see on its website may actually be higher at certain points like early morning and mid-afternoon, as fewer people are likely to be tuned in.
+- Netflix download speeds are likely to be slower during prime time hours (i.e. evenings from 7pm – 11pm).
+So the speeds cited above may actually be higher at certain points, like early morning and mid-afternoon, as fewer people are likely to be streaming.

 - The absolute minimum internet speed required watching Netflix is 0.5Mbps, but this will give a poor image quality.
-The higher your speed, the more consistently high-quality stream you’ll get.
+The higher your speed, the more consistently high-quality your stream will be.

 How does Netflix speed indexing work?